PaoloDuzioni/react-custom-hooks/README.md

 ## Custom Hooks

 1. **useInput** get and set values for form inputs using `useState` and `onChange` event.
-2. **useLocalStorage** if more than a component needs to get and/or set localStorage values
+2. **useLocalStorage** use when more than a component needs to get and/or set localStorage values.